RoughVoice/github-slideshow/_posts/0000-01-02-RoughVoice.md

 layout: slide
 title: "Welcome to RoughVoice slides!"
 ---
-This is new slide from the first one
+This is new slide altogther, have fun
 Use the left arrow to go back!